 According to the Consumer Product Safety Commission, with effective annual maintenance by a professional electrician, a circuit breaker panel should have a life expectancy of approximately 3 to 4 decades.
 The same expected lifespan applies to GFCI, AFCI, and standard breakers.
 A number of factors contribute to a shortened circuit breaker lifespan, including humidity levels, corrosion, frequent tripping, and certain cleaning elements.

 If you’re wondering where to focus your attention when it comes to yearly electrical upkeep, your circuit breaker panel or fuse box tops the list.
 Nothing can run without it!
-For commercial and residential electrical panel safety, repair, and installation, trust SALT.
+For your electrical panel safety, repair, and installation, trust SALT.